wimrijnders/V3DLib/Doc/Profiling.md

 ![vc4 first block mult without reads](./images/vc4_block_first_mult_noreads.png)

 For `vc4`, the difference is not too staggering.
-This would be expected.
+This rould be expected, I guess.
 As a very minor point, block mult just slightly beats full mult for dimension <= 544.
 After that, it becomes slower.